ShoutappUK/Shout/README.md

+# The app can be accessed from [http://shoutappuk.github.io/shout/](http://shoutappuk.github.io/shout/)

-# For this project the app is hosted locally and so built on your machine.
+# Otherwise the app can be hosted locally and built on your machine.

 Firstly, install Node.js and npm from [https://nodejs.org/en/download](https://nodejs.org/en/download).

-Navigate to the COMP6241-CW2 directory.
+Navigate to the shout directory.
 Then in the terminal:

 Install yarn:
 ### `npm install --global yarn`